xandkar/data-mill/README.md

         - Executed as a daemon
         - Connects to client machines and picks-up raw output files from the queue directory
-        - Optionally, receives data directly from stackers via UDP
+        - Optionally, receives data directly from CLIENTs via UDP
-        - Dispatches processing of raw outputs through appropriate sieves
+        - Dispatches processing of raw outputs through appropriate PLUGINs
         - Delivers extracted data to final consumers for presentation and/or analysis (Graphite, Cacti, Munin, a data scientist, etc).